 The hand or panel saw is one of the oldest tools in existence.

 For smaller jobs, it is quite handy to have available.
-It’s also one of the cheapest saws you can purchase to cut the wood at home.
+It’s also one of the cheapest saws you can purchase to cut wood at home.

 This is a great saw to use for quick, straight cuts, especially on a job site where portability is so important.

 This is an electric saw with a reciprocating blade that you push through the material.

-Jigsaws are best for cutting curves, irregular shapes, and following specific patterns.
+Jigsaws are best for cutting curves and irregular shapes and following specific patterns.

 The downside is that the jigsaw is well suited for cutting straight lines without assistance.